TritonDataCenter/rfd/rfd/0042/README.md

 Another consideration is whether to simply incorporate the changes proposed in this RFD into the existing `tools` set rather than have a distinct new set.
+This would have to continue using the `/opt/tools` prefix due to its use inside Joyent's pkgsrc build infrastructure, but otherwise could be reused quite easily.

 ### User management